Open-source machine learning

 What is open-source machine learning?

 Machine learning has vastly grown in popularity in the last few years, with more companies finding ways to use AI to solve business challenges.
-As machine learning becomes more prevalent, it has also become easier to develop and implement, and that's largely thanks to free open-source machine learning software.
+As machine learning becomes more prevalent, it has also become easier to develop and implement, which is largely thanks to free open-source machine learning software.

 A growing number of technology companies have started making machine learning algorithms and software libraries available to developers at no cost, which has given those developers the ability to experiment with machine learning open-source projects.

-With closed-source software, only one person or organization owns it and can alter it, and users typically must sign a proprietary agreement that they won't do anything with the software that the owners didn't explicitly allow.
-Conversely, anyone can view, modify, and share open-source software, so users can alter the source code and bring it into their own projects.
+With closed-source software, only one person or organisation owns it and can alter it, and users must typically sign a proprietary agreement, stating that they won’t do anything with the software that the owners didn’t explicitly allow.
+Conversely, anyone can view, modify and share open-source software, so users can alter the source code and bring it into their own projects.